stevenharradine/NWO-homesteader/README.md

-# NWO-homesteader
-New World Order: homesteader
+# New World Order: homesteader

 ** NOTE: ** this is pre MVP and not ready even for basic game play, but hey were doing it in the open so this is what we got so far.